followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/6 Node/Node.md

 ===========================================================================

 <!--shortDescription-->
-This section describes fields and methods that can be used in code to manipulate a **Node** object.
+This section describes the **Node** object, which represents a treemap node.
 <!--/shortDescription-->

 <!--fullDescription-->